Istanbul Food Guide

 Marmara

-Another owned by Anadolu Efes group, the Marmara range is a lighter range for those that are beginning their journey into the world of beer.
-A touch bitter, this pale drink usually works better being paired with a meal.
+Another brand from the Anadolu Efes group, the Marmara range is a lighter option for newer beer drinkers.
+A touch bitter, this pale drink usually works better paired with a meal.

 Craft Beers in Turkey: